+-icemodel <IM>

--icemodel <IM> Choose ice screening method to be used: 0 (default), 1 or 2.
+Choose ice screening method to be used: 0 (default), 1 or 2.

 The value 0 results in no ice screening, except when a GRIB file containing sea surface temperature is read.
 The value 1 invokes a simple (non-Bayesian) ice model which does not keep history of the water or ice state of each location.
 Value 2 invokes the Bayesian ice model which keeps the history of each location and uses this history to determine the sea or ice state of a WVC.
 The ice screening can be combined with the ice screening which is done in the GRIB collocation.
 In this case, the SST of the GRIB file will be used to assign a WVC as 'surely ice' when the SST is below a certain value or 'surely water' when the SST is above a certain value.

+-noamb

-- -noamb Switch off ambiguity removal (default is switched on).
+Switch off ambiguity removal (default is switched on).

 This option is useful if the selection of the scatterometer wind solution is left to the data assimilation procedure of a Numerical Weather Prediction model.
-In other words: the NWP model is fed with a number of solutions and their probability, and finds the best value when comparing with other data sources. - -nowrite Do not produce BUFR output (default is switched on). - -ignorellflags Ignore the setting of level 1b σ_0 related flags in BUFR input.
-If this option is switched on, the value of the flags and quality indicators in the beam information, including the land fraction, is neglected. - -ignorel2flags Ignore the setting of level 2 WVC quality flag in the BUFR input.
-If this option is switched on, the value of the KNMI quality control flag (knmi_qc), which is part of the WVC quality, is neglected.
-This option is useful if level 2 data is reprocessed.
-If in such a case the -ignorel2flags option would not be used, WVCs that were flagged during the first processing will not be reprocessed.
-On the other hand, the value of the σ_0 quality flag (qual_sigma0) is taken into account.
-This opens the opportunity to reprocess level 2 data without re-reading GRIB data; WVCs that are flagged due to land or ice, have the σ_0 quality flag set and will be skipped in the reprocessing. - -process25 Process 12.5-km input as 25-km, skip every second WVC. - -cmod <N> Choose CMOD version 4, 5 (ERS default), 55 (ASCAT default) or 6.
-With this option, the user can choose between GMF version CMOD4, CMOD5, CMOD5.5 or CMOD6.
+In other words: the NWP model is fed with a number of solutions and their probability, and finds the best value when comparing with other data sources.

+-nowrite

+Do not produce BUFR output (default is switched on).

+-ignorel1flags

+Ignore the setting of level 1b $\sigma_0$ related flags in BUFR input.

+If this option is switched on, the value of the flags and quality indicators in the beam information, including the sigma0 usability and land fraction, is neglected.

+-cmod <N>

+Choose CMOD version 4, 5, 55, 5n (default) or 6.

+With this option, the user can choose between GMF version CMOD4, CMOD5, CMOD5.5 (CMOD5 + 0.5 m/s), CMOD5n (CMOD5 for neutral winds) or CMOD6.
 The GMF table is generated by the program and written to a binary file named c-vv2.dat in the current directory, if it does not yet exist.
-Alternatively, the user may specify a file name (including path) in the environment variable \$LUT_FILENAME_C_VV.
-If \$LUT_FILENAME_C_VV is present, it will be used to store the GMF.
+Alternatively, the user may specify a file name (including path) in the environment variable \$LUT\FILENAME\C\VV.
+If \$LUT\FILENAME\C\VV is present, it will be used to store the GMF.
 A second file with the same name and extension .zspace is also generated.
-Note: the old GMF files need to be removed if new files need to be generated, i.e. if a different GMF version is requested.
+Note: the old GMF files need to be removed if new files need to be generated, i.e., if a different GMF version is requested.

+-calval

--calval Ignore setting of σ_0 usability flags and perform σ_0 calibration.
-During the ASCAT calibration and validation period, all σ_0 usability flags in the level 1b product are set, i.e. all beams are marked as invalid.
+Ignore setting of $\sigma_0$ usability flags and perform $\sigma_0$ calibration.

+During the ASCAT calibration and validation period, all $\sigma_0$ usability flags in the level 1b product are set, i.e., all beams are marked as invalid.
 These flags are ignored if this option is used.
-Moreover, a calibration of the σ_0 values is performed.
+Moreover, a calibration of the $\sigma_0$ . values is performed.
 See [Verspeek, Portabella, Stoffelen and Verhoef, 2007] for more details.